Watch Nas, Fivio Foreign and A$AP Ferg perform across New York in 'Spicy' video

 The track featured on the New York rapper’s latest album ‘King’s Disease’, which was released in August.

-- Read more: Nas – ‘King’s Disease’ review: a stately and royal return to form for rap’s original scholar

-The video sees the three stars performing in different locations across New York, including in a church and outside a bodega and popular restaurant Sweet Chick.
+The video sees the three stars performing in different locations across New York, including outside a bodega and popular restaurant Sweet Chick, the latter of which is referenced in the lyrics.
 The Jack Begert-directed clip also features a brief moment where Nas is seen wearing a face mask.

 Watch the video for ‘Spicy’ below now.